LCC-CIT/CIS195-CourseMaterials/LabStarters/Lab05/Lab5Instructions.md

 1. Use float and other appropriate CSS properties to create navigation buttons on each page.
 2. On  at least one figure:
    - Add padding, a visible border, and margin.
-   - Make the corners of the figures rounded.
+   - Make the corners of the figure rounded.
-   - Use relative positioning to place the figures somewhere other than their original location.
+   - Use relative positioning to place the figure somewhere other than its original location.
 3. For the header of each page (including the home page):
    - Add a background image.
    - Set the Z order so that the heading (H1) is on top.